PDF in progress...

 Factor Ideal Condition Impact on Food Storage

-Moisture 15% or less humidity Moisture enables mold and bacterial growth
+Moisture 15% or less humidity Moisture enables mold and bacterial growth, destroying stored food

-Light Dark storage areas Light degrades nutrients and flavor
+Light Dark storage areas Light degrades nutrients, fades colors, and affects flavor

 Oxygen Low or no oxygen for many items Oxygen enables oxidation and supports pests